ndrakos/blog/_posts/2020-08-03-LightCone_Abundance_Matching.md

 ### Halo Vpeak Function

 The second panel shows the HVFs measured from the simulations compared to the fit I have for the HVFs.
-Right now the high redshifts don't agree in the abundance matching procedure, but that's because I only fit the parameterization out to redshift $$7.4$$: see below:
+Right now the high redshifts don't agree in the abundance matching procedure, but that's because I only fit the parameterization out to redshift $$7.4$$:

 <img src="{{ site.baseurl }}/assets/plots/20200803_HVF.png">